Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Algorithm Development and Online Demonstration

-The goal of this development and demonstration effort is a fast TPC-based data selection algorithm that could be deployed in an online environment for other LArTPC experiments such as SBND and/or DUNE in the near future, with sensitivity to an exclusive physics signal topology.
-The physics signal topology being targeted by the algorithm is Michel electrons produced from stopping cosmic-ray muons.
+The goal of this development and demonstration effort is the creation of a fast TPC-based data selection algorithm that can be deployed in an online environment for other LArTPC experiments in the near future, with sensitivity to an exclusive physics signal topology.
+The physics signal topology being targeted by the algorithm is a Michel electron produced from a stopping cosmic-ray muon.
 Michel electrons are particularly valuable to study because their energy spectrum closely resembles that of electrons generated in charged-current or elastic scattering interactions of SNB neutrinos, making them an effective proxy for one of the key low-energy physics targets of current and next-generation LArTPC neutrino experiments.
 Furthermore, Michel electrons provide an excellent low-energy calibration source ($\lesssim 50\,$MeV), reinforcing the motivation to study this topology through targeted high-statistics samples that can be collected in off-beam data.
 For reference, O(50 million) Michel interactions are estimated to be present in the externally-triggered events recorded by the MicroBooNE detector over its multi-year operational lifetime; continuous readout and online data selection capability would yield several orders of magnitude higher Michel interaction statistics, even for trigger efficiency as low as 10\%.

 The effort proceeds by first developing and validating the physics performance of the data selection algorithm using simulation samples, as described in subsection~\ref{sec:algorithm}, and then implementing and applying the algorithm to the emulated stream of pre-recorded SN data, as part of an online workflow described in subsection~\ref{section:realdatademo}.\\